How to Create a Post-Easter Email Strategy That Brings Guests Back

 Here are four steps to get you started.

 1. Get an email automation tool

 Automation is the key to a great email marketing campaign.
 Automating your emails allows you to have pre-written emails sent out based on certain triggers by your Easter guests.
 With automation, you can have a series of emails already prepared for guests who want them.

 Although the features of the high-end automation tools will be worth the money for some large churches, you can also find many cheaper options like MailChimp and Constant Contact that can do the trick if your church has a smaller membership.

 Look for an automation tool that is easy-to-use and has strong analytics.
 The analytic component is particularly important because you need to know what’s working and what’s not.
 Then you need to be able to adjust your strategy to the realities you’re discovering.

-Using email automation tools is a mainstay of excellent church marketing.
-Discover how your church can use these automated email sends to tell a compelling story that keeps Easter guests coming back.
-Download the free ebook, Content Marketing for Churches today.
+Using email automation tools is a mainstay of excellent church follow up, especially for special events like Easter.
+Discover how else your church can tell a compelling story that keeps Easter guests coming back.
+Download the free ebook, Retaining Easter Guests, today.